KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 Before performing a switch, you first need to create a switch pair between the parachain token and the ERC-20 token using the `setSwitchPair` extrinisc.
 Then you can use any of the other extriniscs with the switch pair, including performing the switch itself using the `switch` extrinisc.

-:::tip Remote asset
+:::tip Local and remote assets
+A **local asset** is the identifier of the asset considered to be the parachain token.
+This is a [Junction](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-junctions) type, refering where in the current hierachy to find the asset.

-A remote asset is the identifier of the asset considered to be the other side of the switch pair.
-For an ERC20 token, this is a [MultiLocation](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary) (in XCM terms) pointing to an address on one of the many EVM-based deployments.
+A **remote asset** is the identifier of the asset considered to be the other side of the switch pair.
+For an ERC20 token, this is a [MultiLocation](https://wiki.polkadot.network/docs/learn/xcm/fundamentals/multilocation-summary) type (in XCM terms) pointing directly to an address on one of the many EVM-based deployments.
 :::

 ### `setSwitchPair`